Dr. Meghan Azad, PhD - DirectorCanada Research Chair in Early Nutrition & The Developmental Origins of Health and Disease

 Alie holds an MSc in Human Nutritional Sciences from the University of Manitoba and has over 8 years of clinical research experience, including nutrition and drug clinical trials.
 Her thesis explored the acute effects of extruded pulses on glycemic response, insulin, appetite, and food intake.
 Additional research experience includes working on a Métis specific project with Métis community.
 She supports the THRiVE team with the MILC Project and enjoys building relationships with research participants.
 Alie is a Red River Métis citizen; some of her family names include Johnston, Brown, Thomas, and Richards.

-Dr. Samantha Lee - Bioinformatician and Data Mananger
+Alfred Ke - Bioinformatician and Data Manager

 Christina Loeppky - Administrative Coordinator